projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-console.rst

    the hypervisor shell.
 Inputs to the physical UART will be redirected to the vUART starting from the next timer event.

--  The vUART is deactivated after a :kbd:`Ctrl` + :kbd:`Space` hotkey is received
-   from the physical UART.
+-  The vUART enters escaping mode after a BREAK character is received from the physical UART.
+When in escaping mode, next received character will be a command.
+After processing this command, the vUART exits the escaping mode.
+So far, following escaping commands are supported:

+   - BREAK charater.
+If user sends break charater again in escaping mode, one break charater will be sent to vUART.

+   - Character "e".
+This will deactive vUART.
 Inputs to the physical UART will be handled by the hypervisor shell starting from the next timer event.

+   Other characters are not supported.
+The physical UART will prompt out an "Unknown escaping key" message and the active vUART exits escaping mode.

+   Note that the BREAK character is a control character and different serial terminals have different ways to send it, for example, `<Ctrl-A> + F` in minicom, `<Ctrl-a> + <Ctrl-\>` in picocom, right click -> special command -> break in putty serial terminal.

 The workflows are described as follows: